abreuleonel/ImportUserByFormBundle/README.md

 #### Description:

-This is a Mautic Plugin that allow you to Import a List of Contacts Using a CSV file and any Form create.
+This is a Mautic Plugin that allow you to Import a List of Contacts Using a CSV file and any Form created.

 #### Steps to test this Plugin:
 1. Put this project in the plugins Folder.